jasimmonsv/jasimmonsv.github.io/mgmt/README.md

 ## Deployment

 My job is:
-1. Build, Maintain, and own every service that is folded under our umbrella
+1. Build, maintain, and own every service that is folded under our umbrella
 2. Set context

 ### On Feedback